Nice (fellowship) Hoffmitz Milken Center for Typography, 2018

-nice is the result of the typography residency program offered annually by the hoffmitz milken center for typography. as that year’s appointed typography fellow, i worked closely with typographer-in-residence, lucienne roberts, on the research, development, and curation of the exhibition and the design of the catalog.
+Nice is the result of the typography residency program offered annually by HMCT.
+As that year’s appointed Typography Fellow, I worked closely with Typographer-in-Residence, Lucienne Roberts, on the research, development, and curation of the exhibition and design of the catalog.

-slogans in nice typefaces won’t save the human races. this provocation served as the starting point for nice. the poster appeared on uk city streets in late 2017 via flyingleaps. it was created by british artist and graphic designer oddly head. the bold graphic slogan was a response to what he calls ‘an epoch of demagoguery and debacle’ and was popular across social media.
+Slogans in nice typefaces won’t save the human races.
+This provocation served as the starting point for Nice.
+The poster appeared in UK city streets in late 2017 via Flyingleaps.
+It was created by British artist and graphic designer Oddly Head.
+The bold graphic slogan was a response to what he calls ‘an epoch of demagoguery and debacle’ and was popular across social media.

-below are photographs from our studio space at hmct that
+Process Below are photographs from our studio space at HMCT that

 also includes some documentation from the production process of the